 What is a Debt Management Plan?

-Managing your debt can be extremely stressful and have a significant impact on your future financial goals.
-Many times, when debt seems to be out of control, we often do not see the options that are available to help get us back on our feet.
+Managing your debt can be stressful, and can impact your future financial goals.
+When debt seems out of control, we often do not see the debt relief options that help get us back on our feet.

 How Debt Management Plans Work

 Typically, if you sign up for a debt management program through a credit or financial counseling agency, you will list all of your debts and income.
-The agency will mediate and reach out to your creditor to negotiate interest rates and a payment plan that will work with your financial situation.
+The agency will reach out to your creditor to negotiate interest rates and a payment plan that works with your financial situation.

 The debt management company prepares a Statement of Affairs (SOA), which is an estimate of all income, and presents it to the creditors.
-Creditors then have a choice to agree or not agree to the new terms.
+Creditors then choose to agree or not agree to the new terms.

 When you stay current with your new planned payment schedule, you won’t have to worry about late fees or collection calls.
 That is one more stress factor elevated because your debt management plan will be built around your specific debts and income.
 A debt management plan may be a great debt solution for many.